 How to build a basic BrushBot

-First plan how you are going to create the circuit.
-The motor and motor holder needs to be on one end of the brush and the cork needs the space to spin freely.
+First, plan how you are going to create the circuit.
+The motor and motor holder must be on one end of the brush, and the cork needs space to spin freely.

 Put the motor inside and attach the cork.